alop-hue/superide-android/README.md

 Clone this repo, then:

 ### Building the full version
+Make sure that [git-lfs](https://git-lfs.com/) is installed in your system and accessible via the `path`.
+Don't skip this step, the compilers and interpreters are stored in the Github large file storage.
 #### 1) Build the app as an `aab` bundle

 > [!NOTE]